Tianxing-DU/Machine-Learning-Coursera/README.md

 [†] gradientDescentMulti.m - Gradient descent for multiple variables
 [†] featureNormalize.m - Function to normalize features
 [†] normalEqn.m - Function to compute the normal equations

+IMPORTANT
+To successfully visualize the data, give th ecode -- setenv("GNUTERM","qt") -- in Octave-cli.
+(Octave-gui does not need)